 Text and Policy Research Group

-The Text and Policy Research Group consists of five researchers from Germany, Scotland, Spain, Tunisia, and the United States.
+The Text and Policy Research Group comprises six researchers from Germany, Portugal, Spain, Taiwan, Tunisia, and the United States.
 We are based in the School of Politics and International Relations at University College Dublin.

-All of the projects undertaken by the international research group share a commonality: the application of computational text analysis methods to address substantive research questions and provide policy recommendations.
+The research undertaken by the international team share a commonality: the application of computational text analysis methods to address substantive questions and provide policy recommendations.
+Our current projects focus on legislative politics, political communication, higher education policy, climate and energy policies, and science policy.

 Team Members